april-org/april-ann/CHANGELIST.md

 ### Bugs removed

+- Solved bug at `CopyANNComponent::doBackprop()` method, incorrect behavior for multi-dimensional matrices.
+- Solved bug at `ZCAWhiteningANNComponent::doBackprop()` method was wrong.
 - Solved bug in `stats.boot()` function, it wasn't correctly updated to new `class` functions.
 - Solve bug in `trainable.supervised_trainer`, problem with smooth_gradients